plusserver/docs/content/en/storage-backup/s3-storage/tutorials/bucket-creation.md

 The AWS CLI allows you to interact comfortably with your plusserver S3 resources via the command line.
 Follow the steps below to create buckets and optionally activate Object Lock.

 {{% alert title="Info" %}}
 Note: Object Lock can only be activated during the initial bucket creation.
-It is technologically not possible to enable or disable Object Lock on an existing bucket afterward.
+Due to technical limitations, it is not possible to enable or disable Object Lock on an existing bucket afterwards.

 **IMPORTANT:** If you need to enable or disable Object Lock for an already created bucket, you must create a new bucket with your Object Lock settings and then copy all object data from the old bucket to this new bucket.
 {{% /alert %}}